hantsy/maven-archetype-jakartaee9/docs/archetype.md

 > Note, the steps of publishing your packages to the Maven Central repository is a little tedious, please be patient.

 Once you have built the maven archetype project successfully, the next step is publishing it to Maven Central repository and make it public, there are some useful guides in Google results.
+I suggest you pick one or more from the following list and read it firstly.

 * [Publish JAR To Central Maven Repository](http://tutorials.jenkov.com/maven/publish-to-central-maven-repository.html)
 * [How to Publish Your Artifacts to Maven Central](https://dzone.com/articles/publish-your-artifacts-to-maven-central)